#Authorization and authentication

 #What you'll learn

-After you've completed this tutorial, you'll be able to authenticate users coming from an Akeneo PXM Studio using OpenID Connect.
+After you've completed this tutorial, you'll be able to authenticate users coming from Akeneo Product Cloud using OpenID Connect.

 #Requirements

-- You have access to an Akeneo PIM (get your App developer starter kit)
+- You have access to an Akeneo Product Cloud sandbox (Please refer to our App Developer Starter kit)

 - You're familiar with OpenID connect